 #6 Cooking for Two with My Favorite Online Tool

 One very helpful online resource is Plan to Eat.
 I love that place.
 You can plan your meals, capture recipes, and even create shopping lists!
 Super fun!
 Click here for a free trial.
-If you do decide to sign up, let’s be friends, and then we can share recipes!
-I’m a big fan of The Pioneer Woman, The Kitchen, and Trisha Yearwood so I tag their recipes to find them quicker.
-I also tag for the Mediterranean Diet, Cast Iron Cooking, Clean Eating, and several more.
-I would love to hook up on PTE! 🙂
+If you decide to sign up, let’s be friends, and then we can share recipes!
+I’m a big fan of The Pioneer Woman, The Kitchen, and Trisha Yearwood, so I tag their recipes to find them quicker.
+I also tag for the Mediterranean Diet, Cast Iron Cooking, Clean Eating, Air Fryer Recipes, and Cooking for Two.
+I would love to connect on PTE! 😊

 - One Dish Kitchen is a Facebook page and website which only does delicious small meals for one or two.
 Check this one out!
 Small Batch Microwave Fudge…yum.

 - Why Experts Recommend Meal Planning for Every Home is an amazing resource to keep nearby when planning your meals.
 Everything you need to know about the practical side of meal planning…plus tons of yummy recipes for the process.
 5 ⭐️’s